For additional fee information, also see Wells Fargo Consumer and Business Fees

 - Other fees: Owners and operators of non-Wells Fargo ATMs may charge a fee in addition to those described above.

 *Surcharges imposed by non-Wells Fargo ATM owners or operators may apply.
-No Wells Fargo ATM access fee for two non-Wells Fargo ATM cash withdrawals (combined U.S. and international) from your primary checking account within the PMA Package per monthly fee period.
-Where PMA Package qualifying balances are $250,000 or more, you will (1) have unlimited waived Wells Fargo ATM access fees at non-Wells Fargo ATMs (U.S. and international), (2) be reimbursed for all domestic surcharges, and (3) receive reimbursement for up to five surcharge fees imposed by other financial institutions per monthly fee period if you use a non-Wells Fargo ATM to make a cash withdrawal at an ATM located outside of the U.S.
+No Wells Fargo ATM access fee for two non-Wells Fargo ATM cash withdrawals (combined U.S. and international) from your primary checking account within the Portfolio by Wells Fargo® relationship per monthly fee period.
+For Portfolio by Wells Fargo Plus relationships, where qualifying balances are $250,000 or more, you will (1) have unlimited waived Wells Fargo ATM access fees at non-Wells Fargo ATMs (U.S. and international), (2) be reimbursed for all domestic surcharges, and (3) receive reimbursement for up to five surcharge fees imposed by other financial institutions per monthly fee period if you use a non-Wells Fargo ATM to make a cash withdrawal at an ATM located outside of the U.S.

 For Wells Fargo fees specific to your account, please refer to your Consumer Account Fee and Information Schedule or call us at 1-800-TO-WELLS (1-800-869-3557).

-Why was I charged a fee for my PMA® Package?
+Why was I charged a fee for my Portfolio by Wells Fargo® relationship?

-The PMA Package has a $30 monthly service fee, which can be avoided when you meet one of the following PMA statement-ending balances:
+The Portfolio by Wells Fargo relationship has a $30 monthly service fee, which can be avoided when you meet one of the following Portfolio by Wells Fargo statement-ending balances:

 - $25,000 or more in qualifying linked bank deposit accounts (checking, savings, CD, FDIC-insured IRAs) OR